Samuel-Fava/Samuel-Fava/README.md

 ---

 ## 🧠 My Story
-While I deeply enjoy the structured logic of AI, databases, and clean code, my world isn't limited to keyboards and commit histories.
+While I deeply enjoy the structured logic of IT, databases, and clean code, my world isn't limited to keyboards and commit histories.
 Outside the digital space, I find balance in two very different, yet equally grounding passions: gardening and billiards.

 Gardening is my quiet escape.
 There’s something deeply rewarding about nurturing life—from the vibrant bloom of sunflowers to the soothing scent of lavender.
 It’s a chance to unplug, slow down, and reconnect with nature.